rossumai/university/docs/learn/coupa/import-configuration.md

 ```

 ### Purchase order - Line items
-Using this import configuration you will receive in a final state a collection where you will have all PO Line items with basic info about the PO that is associated to each line item.
+With this import configuration, you will receive a final collection that includes all PO line items, along with basic information about the associated Purchase Order for each line item.
 ```json
 {
   "credentials": {